-Mount Etna can be visited and hiked year-round.
-The best months to visit with pleasant temperatures and without the extreme July/August tourist crowds are: May and late September - October.
+Mount Etna!
+Every question answered right here.
+This is our full guide, starting with the best time to visit: Mt.
+Etna can be visited and hiked year-round.
+However, the best months to visit with pleasant temperatures and without the extreme July/August tourist crowds are: May and late September - October.
 But still, expect busy areas at Etna South even during these shoulder months.
 Even more important is to choose the right time of day for your hike or visit.
-Read on for our detailed when to go tips.
+Read on for our detailed when to go tips and check out our full Etna guide below.

 Ascending to the top of Etna by askii, CC BY-SA